openservicemesh/osm-docs/content/en/docs/demos/certificate_rotation.md

 - Kubernetes cluster running Kubernetes {{< param min_k8s_version >}} or greater.
 - Have `kubectl` available to interact with the API server.
 - Have `osm` CLI available for installing and managing the service mesh.
-- Have `openssl` avalaible to view certificate information
+- Have `openssl` available to view certificate information.

 ## Demo

-The following demo shows how to use the OSM CLI to initiate a root certificate rotation.
+The following demo shows how to use the OSM CLI to initiate a root certificate rotation using the Tresor certificate provider.
 Learn more about this process in the [Certificate Rotation documentation](../guides/certificate_management/certificate-rotation.md).

-1. Install OSM with the `EnableMeshRootCertificate` feature flag set to true.
+1. Install OSM with the `EnableMeshRootCertificate` [feature flag](../api_reference/config/v1alpha2.md#featureflags) set to true.
    ```console
    osm install --set="osm.featureFlags.enableMeshRootCertificate=true"
    ```

-1. Check that the default `MeshRootCertificate` was created:
+1. Check that the default `MeshRootCertificate` was created and the role is `active`:
    ```console
    kubectl get mrc -n osm-system  # Replace osm-system with the namespace where OSM is installed
    NAME                          ROLE